 Each seed holds an embryonic plant that’s resting and waiting for the right conditions to germinate.
 One of the most satisfying things a gardener can do is plant a seed, nurture it, and watch it grow.
 It’s an enjoyable way to connect with nature.
 And it’s a wonder-filled adventure for children and adults.

-As we usher in a new year, here’s another reason to think about sowing seeds: a seed is a tiny time capsule connecting the future to the past.
+Here’s another reason to think about sowing seeds: a seed is a tiny time capsule connecting the future to the past.
 In 1812, Thomas Jefferson grew Painted Lady runner beans (Phaseolus coccineus ‘Painted Lady’), at Monticello.
 Today, you can buy the seeds of this edible and ornamental annual vine to grow in your own garden.
 Gardeners have grown the Empress of India nasturtium (Tropaeolum majus ‘Empress of India’) in the United States for more than 125 years.
 You, too, can grow this beautiful Victorian heirloom from seed and use the plants in the ground or in hanging baskets.

 Seed Packet Lingo